-Why does the City of Dublin use TIFs for its development projects and what are the advantages of such an arrangement?
+Why does the City of Dublin use TIFs for its development projects?

 The City of Dublin, like many other municipalities throughout the State of Ohio, has utilized Tax Increment Financing as an important economic development and financing tool for the past 25 years to provide key infrastructure funding for the development and redevelopment of targeted types of economic development projects.
 If Dublin had not made use of this important tool over that time period, the City would have far less robust economic base (the source of our income tax revenue and our healthy property tax base) and a much less developed infrastructure system.